Soccer-Inter seal Champions League last-16 place, Barcelona eliminated

 MILAN, Oct 26 (Reuters) - Inter Milan sailed into the Champions League last 16 after an Edin Dzeko double fired them to a 4-0 home win over Viktoria Plzen in Group C on Wednesday, a result that eliminated Barcelona and relegated them to the Europa League.

-The Italians moved up to 10 points with the win, six clear of Barca who host Bayern Munich later on Wednesday.
+The Italians moved up to 10 points with the win, six clear of Barca who were hosting Bayern Munich later on Wednesday.

 A lively opening yielded early chances for Inter but they were thwarted by Plzen goalkeeper Jindrich Stanek who pulled off a superb double save in the 25th minute before Henrikh Mkhitaryan put the hosts ahead 10 minutes later.